Already underwritten, but haven’t RSVP’d? Your generous underwriting does not serve as your RSVP. Kindly submit your RSVP by clicking here.

 CORPORATE SPONSORSHIP PROGRAM

 For organizations and businesses interested in getting involved, we invite you to explore our options.
 Harvesters Corporate Sponsorship offers direct engagement with Harvesters members, donors and key community leaders.
 Our annual fundraising campaign and event delivers high visibility and prominent branding to hundreds of Orange County influencers and philanthropists.
-With donation level starting at $5,000 to $75,000+, it is a 100% tax-deductible gift benefiting Second Harvest Food Bank of Orange County.
-Benefits range from name recognition on Harvesters printed and digital materials, to social media mentions and logo presentation on the event website.
+With donation level starting at $15,000 to $75,000+, it is a 100% tax-deductible gift benefiting Second Harvest Food Bank of Orange County.
+Benefits range from name recognition on Harvesters printed and digital materials, to social media mentions and logo presentation.
 Top-level donations include additional touch points, communication benefits, SHFB recognition and tickets to the Fashion Show & Luncheon.

 If interested in partnering as a Corporate Sponsor, please email Harvesters@feedoc.org